LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     NOTE: as of Jan 2023, this App Group has now been removed from Loop Follow - it is not needed.
 See [Other Apps](gh-other-apps.md) for instructions on building Loop Follow with GitHub.

+### Add or Configure Configuration for Loop Identifier

 Find and click on the Loop identifier row to see the `Edit Your App ID Configuration` screen.
 You will be taking two actions for this identifier.

 1. Looking at the App Services column, scroll down to the App Groups row